an electronic mail transport agent

 | Deliver mail in the usual way (default).

-the steps in parsing; it is used for debugging configuration tables.
+the steps in parsing; for debugging configuration tables.

-Category is either an integer or a name specifying the topic, and
+category is an integer or a name specifying the topic.

 level an integer higher levels generally mean more output.